Health-Education-England/tis-revalidation-connection/README.md

-# TIS Microservice Template
+# TIS Revalidation Connection

 ## About
-This is a template to be used for TIS microservices with the following
+This is a service to manage revalidation connections with the following
 technology:

  - Java 11